xtivia/xsf/README.md

 ##Using the Xtivia Services Framework (XSF) to Create REST Services in Liferay
+Version 1.1.0 Released 27 Oct 2015

+Version 1.1.0 adds the following features:
+(1) Support for @Route on methods in addition to classes (2) Moves Jackson version to 2.6.3

 XSF is a framework that Xtivia has created (and used for multiple client engagements) that enables the rapid development of custom REST services in Liferay.
 REST services developed using XSF are coded in a fashion similar to JAX-RS or Jersey but can take advantages of Liferay features such as roles/permissions.